aptible/supercronic/README.md

 `L` stands for "last".
 When used in the day-of-week field, it allows you to specify constructs such as "the last Friday" (`5L`) of a given month.
 In the day-of-month field, it specifies the last day of the month.

 #### W
 The `W` character is allowed for the day-of-month field.
-This character is used to specify the weekday (Monday-Friday) nearest the given day.
-As an example, if you were to specify `15W` as the value for the day-of-month field, the meaning is: "the nearest weekday to the 15th of the month."
+This character is used to specify the business day (Monday-Friday) nearest the given day.
+As an example, if you were to specify `15W` as the value for the day-of-month field, the meaning is: "the nearest business day to the 15th of the month."

 So, if the 15th is a Saturday, the trigger fires on Friday the 14th.
 If the 15th is a Sunday, the trigger fires on Monday the 16th.
 If the 15th is a Tuesday, then it fires on Tuesday the 15th.
 However if you specify `1W` as the value for day-of-month, and the 1st is a Saturday, the trigger fires on Monday the 3rd, as it does not 'jump' over the boundary of a month's days.

 The `W` character can be specified only when the day-of-month is a single day, not a range or list of days.

+The `W` character can also be combined with `L` to mean "the last business day of the month."

 #### Hash ( # )
 `#` is allowed for the day-of-week field, and must be followed by a number between one and five.
 It allows you to specify constructs such as "the second Friday" of a given month.